aditya552/aditya552/README.md

 ## 💡 About Me

-🎓 I'm a B.Tech CSE student with a specialization in **Full Stack & AI**
+🎓 I'm a B.Tech CSE student with a specialization in **Full Stack & WEB 3**
 💻 Passionate about building smart, scalable, and meaningful tech solutions
 🚀 Currently working on:
 - **CardioScan AI** – AI-powered ECG analysis for heart health